Christian Spirituality > Prayer > Praying In the Spirit < Read this in your own language.

 When you pray, you specifically trust God with the matter.
 You're calling on God to act, trusting that God will do what is ultimately best.
 It is a "thy will be done" way of being.
 You're asking God to expand your understanding and insight, to give guidance, to grant forgiveness, to show you what gifts have been given to you, or to act for the sake of someone else.
 This is not about longings or fleeting concerns or self-puffery.
 Prayer is a crucial step in your doing your part of what God is doing in this world.
 For in it, you discover what your part is.
 Your will may not be done; something better may well be done instead.
 God makes what is prayed for become real, by working in you and in others to make it happen.

-There's nothing at all wrong with asking God to let you know if and when what you pray for will be done.
+There's nothing wrong with asking God to let you know if and when what you pray for will be done.
 Just understand that you might never know.
 God is under no obligation to you, nor do you have any 'right' to know.

 on the difference between praying and thinking.